iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > I hear the very Patriot Japanese have a Voluntary CoVid19 website where they have the option to report if they feel sick or well and their accurate tracking, voluntarily.
 Scientists says this raw data would be useful.
 So which Politicians are again standing in the way of Public Health and Progress??<br> :date: __2020-05-25 06:30:00__

-> I give only two stars only because I've only learned of the "CDC" Due to the Covid-19.
-Im very secluded other then facebook so i regret i can not rate CDC with a higher rating.<br> :date: __2020-05-07 08:06:04__

 #### 1-star reviews